just-the-docs/just-the-docs/developers/GIT.md

   - Review these [Code Review Guidelines](https://phauer.com/2018/code-review-guidelines/)
   - If you review code, always indicate you did so.
 Either click "approve", or leave a comment.
+  - The original developer should always respond to comments, to ensure they saw them.
+It's up to the developer how to handle the code review.
+  - Please spend at least 10 minutes a week (or more!) on code reviews.
+It's worth it!